jewettaij/visfd/doc/doc_filter_mrc.md

 is superimposed upon the one with a poorer score.
 By default, if the distance between the blobs is less than 0.8 times the sum of their radii, then the poorer-scoring blob is discarded.
+(Equivalently if the overlap between them is more than 0.2 times the sum of their radii, then the poorer-scoring blow will be discarded.)
 This can be overridden using the "**-max-overlap fraction**" argument
 ```
    -max-overlap fraction